hlgr360/so-simple-theme/_posts/blog/2013-09-24-event-horizon.md

 share: true
 ---

 My talk at the Nordic APIs event looks at the Internet of Things (IoT), and its potential impact on API design.
-I am looking at some of the characteristics of IoT applications and give a (very) brief overview over emerging technologies and patterns.
+I am looking at some characteristics of IoT applications and give a (very) brief overview over emerging technologies and patterns.

 <iframe width="560" height="315" src="//www.youtube.com/embed/_zkrI60qaGA" frameborder="0"></iframe>